 Practice testing and distributed practice received a high utility assessment because they benefit learners of many age groups and abilities.
 And have been shown to boost academic performance across a multitude of testing conditions and testing materials.
-Additionally, high utility study methods do not require extensive training in relation to their gained benefits.
+Additionally, high-utility study methods do not require extensive training to gain benefits.

 Practice testing (High)